rafaelmardojai/firefox-gnome-theme/README.md

 To achieve Firefox with overlay scrollbars install [firefox-gnome-scrollbars](https://github.com/rafaelmardojai/firefox-gnome-scrollbars).

 ## Enabling optional features
-Optional features can be enabled by crating new `boolean` preferences in `about:config`.
+Optional features can be enabled by creating new `boolean` preferences in `about:config`.

 1. Go to the `about:config` page
 2. Type the key of the feature you want to enable